cylo/uni10/README.md

 # However...

-For those who are currently using `pyUni10 v1.0` for serious works,
+For those current `pyUni10 v1.0` users who are
-if you are looking for minor add-on/patches instead of a paradigm shift,
+looking for extensions/patches instead of a paradigm shift,
 you can try **pyUni10-rev** branch of this fork.

 # New Features